deividAlfa/stm32_soldering_iron_controller/README.md

 This values are only used by the calibration process, to prevent burning the tip if your board reads too low.<br>
 After adjusting, repeat calibration, this time it should work correctly.<br>
 The calibration results for the current tip can be seen in the tip settings menu.<br>
+Tip settings menu calibration values aren't meant to be another calibration menu, only for viewing (Ex. reporting calibration results) and for backup/restore purposes.<br>
 In the case you lose, wipe or reset the data, you can go back into that menu and adjust the values based on previous calibration results.<br>
-Zero set can't be manually restored, but it only takes few seconds to adjust it.<br>
+Zero calibration can't be manually restored, but it only takes few seconds to adjust.<br>
-Otherwise, they aren't meant to be another calibration menu!
-Only for viewing (Ex. reporting calibration results) and making backup/restore of the values.<br>

 ### Cold tip not showing ambient temperature
 Some amplifiers can introduce a small voltage offset that will translate into the cold tip reading 30-50°C higher than ambient temperature.<br>